-1. SaaS strategy will be used for the One Washington implementation.
+- 1. SaaS strategy will be used for the One Washington Finance and Procurement implementation. - 2.
+For planning purposes, SaaS strategy is assumed for Budget and HR/Payroll.

 The development of this component of the Program Blueprint was based on following activities: